lawrencegripper/azbrowse/docs/commandline/azbrowse_completion.md

 	. <(azbrowse completion SHELL)
 	Valid values for SHELL are : bash, fish, powershell, zsh

-	For example, to configure your bash shell to load completions for each session add to your bashrc
+	To configure your bash shell to load completions for each session add to your bashrc:

 	# ~/.bashrc or ~/.profile
 	source <(azbrowse completion bash)

+	To configure completion for zsh run the following command:

+	$ azbrowse completion zsh > "${fpath[1]}/_azbrowse"

+	Ensure you have 'autoload -Uz compinit && compinit' present in your '.zshrc' file to load these completions

 ```